TBCBank/TBC.OpenAPI.SDK.Core/README.md

 }
 ```
 * Create class "ExampleClientOptions" and inherit from "TBC.OpenAPI.SDK.Core.OptionsBase"
-* If you need client secret in options, inherit from "TBC.OpenAPI.SDK.Core.OptionsBaseWithClientSecret"
+* If you need client secret in options, inherit from "TBC.OpenAPI.SDK.Core.BasicAuthOptions"

 ```c#
 public class ExampleClientOptions : OptionsBase{}